froschi/froschi.github.com/_posts/2012-08-17-new-tiny-tool-njp.md

 7. Add the default category.
 8. Start editing.

-Or, in most cases, I copy an old file which contains all the defaults and start editing that.
-That usually fails miserably, because you are bound to miss something.
+Or, in most cases, I copied an old file which contains all the defaults and started editing that.
+That usually failed miserably, because you are bound to miss something.
 This kind of thing annoys me.

 To be a little less annoyed, I created `njp`, or "new jekyll post".
-This script does the tedious bits.
+This script does the tedious bits of the process above.
 A session looks as follows:

 	$ cd jekyll_dir/_posts
 	$ date